 In Transient Workers Count Too’s experience, problems faced by migrant workers are multi-faceted and arise from several roots.

-Poverty in the source countries and the need to find work is one of them; though unfortunately, it is not something that TWC2 can directly address.
+Poverty in the source countries and high rates of unemployment are among them; though unfortunately, they are not issues that TWC2 can directly address.

 Equally important is the part played by social attitudes.
 No amount of regulation, however thorough, can cover all bases.
-Things like verbally abusive supervisors, disregard for safety, and lack of consideration for cultural differences may be hard to police on a day-to-day basis; their eradication depends on changing public attitudes — something that TWC2 works towards through our public advocacy.
-We do this through:
+Issues such as verbally abusive supervisors, disregard for safety, and lack of consideration for cultural differences may be hard to police on a day-to-day basis; their eradication depends on changing public attitudes.